bdaehlie/web_image_formats/README.md

 This is a test suite assembled to test various lossy image formats.
 Right now it supports testing WebP, HEVC-MSP, and JPEG XR.
-Supported image quality tests are RGB Average SSIM, Luma SSIM, IW-SSIM, and PSNR-HVS.
+Supported image quality tests are Y-SSIM (luma-only SSIM), RGB-SSIM (average of SSIM applied to R, G, and B channels), IW-SSIM, and PSNR-HVS-M.

 This suite was created and is maintained on OS X. It can probably work on Linux with minimal tweaking.
 I tried here and there to make life easier for anyone attempting this on Windows, but it'll probably be a pain to get everything working.